 IMPORTANT: always wear the appropriate safety gear when operating power tools from an air compressor.
 Safety googles, gloves, and steel-capped boots are just some of the recommended equipment, with more specific suggestions being available on each tool’s manuals.

-Using an Air Compressor
+Using a Compressor Safely

 So, you’ve prepped your air compressor, plugged in your tool, and put on safety equipment, now it’s time to get to work.
 Plug the compressor into the nearest power point for electrically charged units, otherwise, make sure the batteries are up to date in battery-powered models.